PrefectHQ/prefect/docs/core/tutorials/etl.md

 ## The Flow

-Now that we have our tasks, we create a `Flow` and call the tasks just as if they were functions.
+Now that we have our tasks, we create a `Flow` and call the tasks as if they were functions.
 In the background, Prefect is generating a computational graph that tracks all dependencies between our tasks.

 ::: tip Deferred execution
 It may look like we're calling our ETL functions, but nothing is actually being executed here.
-In Prefect, calling a task is just a convenient way to tell the framework how it relates to other tasks; Prefect uses that information to build the computational graph.
+In Prefect, calling a task is a convenient way to tell the framework how it relates to other tasks; Prefect uses that information to build the computational graph.
 Nothing actually happens until you call `flow.run()`.
 :::

 ```python